cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/-row--cos-jv-update.md

 **Save Data:**
 - [ ] Spreadsheets emailed from Finance
 - [ ] Save an All Data Excel file for reference
-- [ ] Remove non-JV filtered tabs from spreadsheets and remove any rows without `Journal Voucher ID` if necessary
-- [ ] Save all 6-8 spreadsheets as csv and update record counts below
+- [ ] Save all 6-8 spreadsheets as CSV files and update record counts below

 **Prepare Data:**
 - [ ] AE (Austin Energy) Number of records to update: